Kong/docs.konghq.com/app/_hub/imperva/imp-appsec-connector/_index.md

   # plugin          | extensions of the core platform
   # integration     | extensions of the Kong Admin API

-desc: Integrate Kong Gateway w.
-Imperva API Security to Discover/Monitor/Protect APIs. # (required) 1-liner description; max 80 chars
+desc: Integrate Kong Gateway with Imperva API Security to discover, monitor, and protect APIs
 description: #|
   The plugin, which operates with a very low CPU/memory footprint, captures API calls with request/response payloads and sends them to the